-“You’d be surprised how many local businesses have Facebook pages or Instagram accounts and offer Black Friday deals online,” says Bonebright.
+“You’d be surprised how many local businesses have Facebook pages or Instagram accounts and offer Black Friday deals online,” said Michael Bonebright, a former senior blog editor at DealNews.com.
 Not only do you get a great deal, but you’re supporting local businesses and not just big box stores during a challenging time for retailers.
 Look for gift card offers to support establishments you might not be going to now, but will want to in the future.

-Small Business Saturday is promoted by AMEX, so cardholders should look for additional discounts or incentives when buying from small businesses, using their credit card, during Thanksgiving week.
+Small Business Saturday is promoted by American Express, so cardholders should look for additional discounts or incentives when buying from small businesses, using their credit card, during Thanksgiving week.

 Share receipts to earn money.

-Free cash back apps, like Swagbucks, Ibotta or Fetch Rewards, give you points for uploading receipts from your Black Friday (and year-round) shopping trips.
-You can redeem the points for gift cards to stores, such as Walmart, Target, and Amazon, which either make great free gifts or will help you spend less on future winter sales.
+Free cash-back apps, like Swagbucks, Ibotta or Fetch Rewards, give you points for uploading receipts from your Black Friday (and year-round) shopping trips.
+You can redeem the points for gift cards to stores such as Walmart, Target, and Amazon.
+The cards either make great free gifts or will help you spend less on future winter sales.